sebtech33/Templates/unRAID/docker/README.md

 # Ultimate Guide for unRAID docker templates (WIP)

-Simple explanation for all the options when creating a xml template for Community Applications (the manual way).
+Simple explanation for all the options when creating a xml template for Community Applications (the manual way) pluss some tips and tricks.

+I don't claim to know everything so if I have misunderstood or said anything wrong then please do enlighten me.
+I have done this as a documentation project for myself, but if this helps anybody im glad.
+I'll also try to leave references to stuff i find at the bottom to help those who want more information.

 &nbsp;

+This is not needed, but for reference on how I make this markdown file.
+It will be removed when I feel like im done with this file.

 <details>
 <summary> Great to remember Markdown things </summary>